Home > Interview > Facades of The Future: Materials & Technologies Revolutionising the New-Generation Façades

 Solar energy farms typically need large open land, while photovoltaic panels placed on the building roofs are rarely able to generate energy to meet full demand.
 A unique design opportunity has been initiated at the Hanwa Tower in the middle of Seoul.
 The renovation will be one of the world’s largest solar-powered façades — cladding the entire tower in photovoltaic cells and an illuminated LED system that will become an eye-catching animated display at night.
 The buildings will receive a new system of windows and shading to increase natural daylight inside the building and reduce energy costs.
 The LEDs will flash through scenes found in nature to emphasize its environmental friendliness

 The recent progress in computation technology and the availability of diverse software, plug-ins, and coding platforms have provided the tools to identify problems and develop unique design solutions, points out Ar.
 Parekh.
-Emerging technologies using complex algorithms and AI will assist designers to understand complex design challenges so as to offer comprehensive distinctive resolutions.
+Emerging technologies using complex algorithms and AI will assist designers in understanding complex design challenges so as to offer comprehensive distinctive resolutions.

 According to Ar.
 Parekh, CAD was a way of automating existing methods of production for speed and precision.
-Consequently, tools provided maneuverability.
-The “craft” of CAD will assist with complex site issues related to traffic flow, micro-climatic concerns, seismic abnormalities, and the resultant impact on façade behavioral patterns and will take building design towards a new dimension.
+Consequently, tools provided manoeuvrability.
+The “craft” of CAD will assist with complex site issues related to traffic flow, micro-climatic concerns, seismic abnormalities, and the resultant impact on façade behavioural patterns and will take building design towards a new dimension.
 These software tools will be vital for evaluating material deflection, building massing/form, and sway of shade and light.
-Software technologies will offer designers the opportunities to monitor site changes, conflicts with building services, and allow integration with IBMS (Intelligent Building Management Systems).
-Technology will allow us to envision ‘futuristic kinetic façades’ using multi-faceted forms using diverse materials, textures, colors, etc. using real-time weather information, adds Parekh.
+Software technologies will offer designers the opportunity to monitor site changes, and conflicts with building services, and allow integration with IBMS (Intelligent Building Management Systems).
+Technology will allow us to envision ‘futuristic kinetic façades’ using multi-faceted forms using diverse materials, textures, colours, etc. using real-time weather information, adds Parekh.

 Architecture is dominated by software, from pre-concept to construction.
 This is doubly so with sustainability – only with the advent of whole building simulation and BIM, could energy modeling, computational fluid dynamics, and daylight analysis be rigorously forecasted, says Ar.
 Gupta.
 These predictive simulations provide the necessary data to determine everything from indoor comfort to energy cost savings to potential glare on computer screens.
 The emerging technology uses algorithms to generate every possible permutation of a design solution.
 The designer simply enters a set of parameters and then chooses the best outcome generated by the software.
 AI promises to save time in the design process, save material by creating the most efficient structures and save money by working out the most cost-effective way to manufacture them.

 According to Ar.
-Wadia automation can be used in two ways: one is for extremely high rise buildings where you have large size of windows and very often these windows are difficult to manually operate because of the sheer weight.
-The other area that we used automated façade is for access by the fire department in the building, you can program certain aspects of the façade to work with BMS.
+Wadia automation can be used in two ways: one is for extremely high-rise buildings where you have large size of windows and very often these windows are difficult to manually operate because of the sheer weight.
+The other area where we used an automated façade is for access by the fire department in the building, you can program certain aspects of the façade to work with BMS.